Nonprofits & Scholarships

 Overview

-The Smith Scholarship:
+The James Henry Smith & Gladys Manning Smith Scholarship:

 - Is intended to help students with financial need, high character, and average and above scholastic merit achieve a college education.

-- Will be paid annually to the two- or four-year accredited college or university of the student's choice.
+- Will be paid to the two- or four-year accredited college or university of the student's choice.

-- Can be used to cover the cost of tuition, fees, housing, books and “other reasonable costs associated with obtaining a full and rewarding college education”.
+- Can be used to cover the cost of tuition, fees, housing, books, and other reasonable costs associated with obtaining a full and rewarding college education.

-- Note: For most students, a scholarship grant used for tuition, fees, books, supplies and essential equipment is usually not taxable.
-Scholarship funds used for room and board, stipends and other purposes may be taxable.
+- Note: For most students, a scholarship grant used for tuition, fees, books, supplies, and essential equipment is usually not taxable.
+Scholarship funds used for room and board, stipends, and other purposes may be taxable.
 Scholarship recipients should consult a tax professional with questions about the tax implications of their scholarship grant.

 Eligibility & Application Process

-Applicants for the Smith Scholarship must:
+To be eligible for the Smith Scholarship, an applicant must:

 - Hold primary residence in Muscogee County, Georgia.